 Pros & Cons of PRF Scar Treatment

 PRP is a minimally invasive treatment that has the potential to be effective in treating scars.
-It’s non-invasive, meaning there’s no need for surgery or anesthesia, and it can be done at home by yourself at a low cost.
+It’s non-invasive, meaning there’s no need for surgery or anaesthesia, and it can be done at home by yourself at a low cost.
 PRP also doesn’t have any recovery time after the procedure, so you won’t have to worry about missing appointments or work because of your procedure.

 - It’s effective and proven by scientific research